OpenLoco/OpenLoco/README.md

 # 1 Introduction

-**OpenLoco** is an open-source re-implementation of Chris Sawyer's Locomotion (CSL).
-CSL is the spiritual successor to Transport Tycoon and OpenLoco aims to improve the game similar to how [OpenTTD](https://openttd.org) improved Transport Tycoon and [OpenRCT2](https://openrct2.io) improved RollerCoaster Tycoon.
+**OpenLoco** is an open-source re-implementation of *Chris Sawyer's Locomotion* (CSL), the spiritual successor to Transport Tycoon.
+OpenLoco aims to improve the game similar to how [OpenTTD](https://openttd.org) improved *Transport Tycoon*, and [OpenRCT2](https://openrct2.io) improved *RollerCoaster Tycoon*.

-Chris Sawyer's Locomotion was originally written by Chris Sawyer in x86 assembly, building on top of his RollerCoaster Tycoon 2 engine.
-Much of the code is 1:1 with RollerCoaster Tycoon 2.
+CSL was originally written in x86 assembly, building on top of the RollerCoaster Tycoon 2 engine.
 However, the engine has changed substantially enough that OpenLoco currently does not share its codebase with OpenRCT2.

-Recent implementation efforts have focussed on re-implementing the UI, so that the data structures involved may be better understood.
-Once this is done, it is our hope the game logic will be easier to understand and implement.
+The reimplementation efforts of OpenLoco are gradual, aiming to ultimately rewrite the entire game in C++.
+In the earlier years of the project, the in-game UI has been completely reimplemented, and most of the underlying data and object structures have been uncovered.
+Recent efforts have focussed on reimplementing the game (command) logic.
+Once this has been completed, it is our goal to get a solid multiplayer experience working in OpenLoco.
+It is also our goal to increase the map and vehicle limits.
+However, until all logic has been reimplemented, we are bound to the limits imposed by the CSL save format (SV5/SC5).

 ---

 # 2 Downloading the game (pre-built)

 The latest releases can be [downloaded from GitHub](https://github.com/OpenLoco/OpenLoco/releases).
-Releases are currently provided for Windows and macOS (32-bit only).
+Releases are currently provided only for Windows.
 For Linux and BSD distributions, we currently do not provide any builds.
 Please refer to the next section to compile the game manually.
+For macOS, we recommend [using Wine](https://github.com/OpenLoco/OpenLoco/wiki/Running-OpenLoco-on-macOS).

 Please note that OpenLoco requires the asset files of the original Chris Sawyer's Locomotion to play the game.
 It can be bought at e.g. [Steam](https://store.steampowered.com/app/356430/) or [GOG.com](https://www.gog.com/game/chris_sawyers_locomotion).